brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-11.md

 away.
 She would try again later, after they both had time to cool down.
 After all, she was nothing if not persistent.

----

-Belfax Heating Potion- a tasteless and non-toxic potion.
+[^93-1]: Belfax Heating Potion - a tasteless and non-toxic potion.
 Adding it to water can cause it to heat up.
 Can be used for cooking when a fire cannot be built, to keep beverages hot, or for heating bathwater for example.
 Belfax is the inventor of this particular potion.
 There are